composed-validations/composed-validations/README.md

 The StructValidator is just a pretty wrapper around the other validators, it's using the exact same stuff as before, it's just a nice wrapper around it.
 You can read more about it at `StructValidator` section.

+This library and it's documentation are in active development and design, and can still change a lot.
+Stay tuned.